 Tripolia Bazaar is a famous bazaar having shops selling metal utensils and hardware items.
 The most distinguishing feature of this bazaar is the Tripolia Gate.

+Apart from the Pakodi, Jagan Nath Pakodi Wala also sells Kachoris and Michi Bada.
 Kachori is a popular snack in Jaipur and there are many variants of the same.
-Dal Kachori, Hing Kachori, Pyaaz Kachori, and Mawa Kachori are the most popular ones in Jaipur.
+Dal Kachori, Pyaaz Kachori, and Mawa Kachori are the most popular ones in Jaipur.

-A couple of people who were not very keen on eating any of the above decided to walk across the road another iconic shop in Tripolia Bazaar-Ramchandra Kulfi.
-Although this shop is famous for Kulfi, over the years, people visit this place for shakes and Rabdi apart from the Kulfi which is served in cut-pieces, unlike Pandit Kulfi where it was served like a popsicle.
+A couple of people who were not very keen on eating any of the above decided to walk across the road to another iconic shop in Tripolia Bazaar-Ramchandra Kulfi Bhandar.
+Over the years, Ramchandra Kulfi Bhandar is also well-known for shakes and Rabdi apart from the Kulfi.
+The Kulfi is served in cut pieces, unlike Pandit Kulfi which serves like a popsicle.

-Bhelpuri too was quite average and nothing to write about.
+Bhelpuri too was quite average and nothing special to write about.

-Jaipur food walk was by invitation and restricted to its members.
+Jaipur food walk was by invitation and restricted to the members of the closed group.
 It wasn’t a well-structured walk, unlike other conducted food tours in Jaipur.
-While the food walk took us through some of the popular eating joints & shops of Jaipur, but only a few were popular.
+While the food walking tour in Jaipur took us through some of the popular eating joints & shops of the walled city, only a few were popular.
 It was a mixed experience.
-Efforts of the organizer is appreciable, but a little more thought and structure could have improved the overall experience!
-I had to leave the food walk in midway due to other engagements; I only visited a few places.
+Efforts of the organizer are appreciable, but a little more thought and structure could have improved the overall food walk experience!
+I had to leave the food walk-in midway due to other engagements; I only visited a few places.